davidcarslaw/deweather/README.md

 ### Plot two-way interactions

 It can be very useful to plot important two-way interactions.
-In this example the interaction between `ws` and `air_temp` is considered.
-The plot shows that NO<sub>2</sub> tends to be high when the wind speed is low and the temperature is low i.e. stable atmospheric conditions.
+In this example the interaction between `"ws"` and `"air_temp"` is considered.
+The plot shows that NO<sub>2</sub> tends to be high when the wind speed is low and the temperature is low, i.e., stable atmospheric conditions.
 Also NO<sub>2</sub> tends to be high when the temperature is high, which is most likely due to more O<sub>3</sub> available to convert NO to NO<sub>2</sub>.
 In fact, background O<sub>3</sub> would probably be a useful covariate to add to the model.